Sharp opinions, questions, and myths surround the topic of chiropractic care for infants, children, and adolescents. The facts are that:

 Myth 3.
 Chiropractic treatment may be dangerous for infants and children.

-The first problem with this myth is the conflation of “chiropractic care” and “chiropractic manipulation therapy.”
-While chiropractic care is a broad category, chiropractic manipulation therapy (CMT) is a specific form of manual therapy.
+The first problem with this myth is the conflation of “chiropractic care” and “chiropractic adjustments.”
+While chiropractic care is a broad category, chiropractic adjustments or chiropractic manipulation therapy (CMT) is a specific form of manual therapy.
 The most widely known form of CMT involves a “popping sound” when joints are treated.
 CMT, when applied by a trained health professional is relatively safe with regard to the benefits, risks, and alternatives.
 The anatomy and physiology of children changes the way treatments should be administered.
 The most important thing to do is discuss treatments with your doctor of chiropractic.

 Myth 4.
 Chiropractic doctors don’t have the necessary training to treat kids.